 How can I prevent infections?

-Eggs can survive in the environment for years and are highly resistant to most disinfectants and even harsh environmental conditions.
+Eggs can survive in the environment for years.
+The eggs are highly resistant to most disinfectants and harsh environmental conditions.
 Prompt disposal of all feces is important, especially in yards, playgrounds, and public parks.

 For those animals that are frequently infected with whipworms, monthly preventative therapy with Interceptor or Sentinel is necessary to prevent repeated infections.
 In addition, all pets should have a fecal intestinal parasite examination performed at least 1-2 times per year.